 Once you have your price, set your price a little higher, but use your best judgment.
 Ideally, the job listing will have provided you a salary range.
 Otherwise, employ your soft skills and use a gut feeling to guess what a prospective employer will be willing to pay.
 If you’re changing roles and are looking to move up, accepting a lower price isn’t the worst idea.

 If you can avoid telling a prospective employer what your desired salary is, then do it.
 Knowing the salary a company is willing to pay gives you leverage, and it helps you save time if the salary is too low for you.
 Your current salary is your business; keep it that way.

 Be honest with yourself and set your price with confidence.
 If you feel like you’re not worth the salary you’ve defined, ask yourself why.
 Dig deep and seek to understand where you feel deficient.
 It’s not easy to keep the imposter monster at bay.
 If we’re honest with ourselves, we all fake it until we make it.

 Programmers are fortunate that their profession is in high demand.
 Know your skills, boost your skills, keep learning as much as you can.
 Be a sponge, commit to continuous improvement, and learn what you love.

-Find your sweet spot.
-It’s the place where you earn the right amount of value as a programmer with a focus on growth opportunities, promotion opportunities, and appropriate compensation.
-I’ve always factored work-life balance into my overall compensation so don’t forget must-have like that!
+Find your sweet spot where you deliver the unique value you’re passionate about.
+You’ll earn more as a programmer with a focus on growth opportunities, promotion opportunities, and appropriate compensation.
+I’ve always factored work-life balance into my overall compensation so don’t forget must-have attributes like that!